 As building company culture is a long-lasting, complex process, it’s difficult to do it on your own.
 Besides taking cue from companies such as Google, another great resource for learning about company culture are conferences.
 Luckily, there are some great events you can attend to improve your knowledge on company culture, and we’ve singled out some of the best ones for you today.

 1. Culture Summit

 Culture Summit is by far the largest event dedicated to company culture, attracting giants such as Amazon and Facebook.
-The conference takes place in San Francisco from 14-16 of June 2020.
-You can grab the 3-day super early bird ticket for just $999 at the moment, but the price is sure to increase as the conference date gets closer.
+The conference takes place in San Francisco from 28-29 of September 2022.
+You can grab the 2-day super early bird ticket for just $799 at the moment, but the price is sure to increase as the conference date gets closer.

 2. The Employee Engagement Conference

 The Employee Engagement Conference is run by the Human Capitol Institute and it’s all about providing actionable insights for improving the employee experience.
 The conference takes place in Colorado, Denver from July 27-29, 2020.
 If you register by April 7, you can grab the early bird 3-day pass for $1,795 and save $200.
 If you can’t make it to Colorado, there’s also a virtual pass available.

 For All Summit is a conference focused on company culture, organized by Great Place to Work.
 Taking place for the 18th year in a row, this conference invites more than 1,000 HR leaders from all over the globe to work on building culture.
 It takes place in Orlando, and you should hurry to get your ticket as the event dates are from 11th to 13th of October 2022.
 Speaking of tickets, prices start at $995.